markjaquith/markdown-on-save/readme.txt

 * Fix a slashing bug that would prevent link titles from parsing
 * Fix a bug related to autosave
 * Use Dustin Curtis' Markdown logo as a toggle
+* Work on the WP-specific XML-RPC API in addition to the generic API

 = 1.1.5 =
 * Fix a `stripslashes()` error